exosite-archive/exoline/README.md

 $ diff firmware.bin.downloaded random_firmware.bin
 ```

-Generate a new CIK for a client.
+Regenerate a CIK for a client.
 Its status becomes `notactivated`.
 Activate it again and see its status becomes `activated` and the 24 hour activation window closes.
 A second call to `activate` shows that the window is closed.

 ```
 $ exo twee myportal